BeaAngelaRicafort/CMPSC-461/README.md

-Implements a parser that interprets the token stream from the lexer.
+Implements a parser that interprets token stream from lexer.